Mystery Of How Adele Gets To Stage Revealed: She Is Wheeled Past Fans In A Box

 Adele stopped her performance after the fan collapsed.
 She “seemed really tearful” after paramedics rushed the 47-year-old female fan to the hospital.

-Lowe said that Adele appeared to be “visibly upset for the rest of the show”.
+Lowe said that Adele appeared to be “visibly upset for the rest of the show.”

 “She wasn’t as perky and smiley as she was as before,” he added.